Welsh secretary vows no 'petty' rows with Cardiff

 "We're here to respect the devolution settlement.
 There's going to be no situation that I can see where one party is going to be strong arming another to make cheap political points," he added.

-Comparisons between Mr Hart and Brian Clough, who led Nottingham Forest to the European Cup in the 1980s, saw the late football manager trending on Twitter on Monday evening.
+Comparisons between Mr Hart and Brian Clough, who led Nottingham Forest to European Cup and league titles in the late 1970s, saw the late football manager trending on Twitter on Monday evening.

-"I do get stopped on the street by people who asked where my mother was in 1963," he said.
+"I do get stopped on the street by people who asked where my mother was in 1963," Mr Hart said, referring to the year he was born.

 "I hope my management is as successful as a Cloughie management."